 Systems Application Engineer

-Volker E. Goller is a systems applications engineer with Analog Devices and has over 30 years of experience with a diverse set of industrial application ranging from complex motion control and embedded sensors to time sensitive networking technology.
+Volker E. Goller is a systems applications engineer with Analog Devices and has over 30 years of experience with a diverse set of industrial applications ranging from complex motion control and embedded sensors to time sensitive networking technology.
 A software developer by trade, Volker has developed a wide variety of communication protocols and stacks for wireless and wired applications while actively engaging in fielding new communication standards through his involvement in leading industry organizations.